bowensu123/bowen.me/pages/index.md

 _M.S. in Mathematics_

 **Jilin University** ............................................................................. **09/2013 – 08/2017**
-_B.A. in Mathematics and Applied Mathematics (Tang Aoqing Honors Program)_
+_B.A. in Tang Aoqing Honors Program_

 ## Working Experience